arnav-jain1/Fall_2023/388/notes/!all_lecs.md

 In this case the T'/T is the Duty cycle

 ## DAC vs PWM
-DAC used when sending information (Generating sound) PWM used for controlling power or speed (LEDs for speed, moving motor)
+DAC used when sending information (Generating sound), when you want smooth and continous information \
+PWM used for controlling power or speed (LEDs for speed, moving motor)

 ## Servo motor
 - Electrical device to control linear/angular position/velocity precisely
+- Gets positional feedback
 - Angle = f(PWM duty cycle)
     - ex: on for 1ms is 0 degree, on for 2 is 180
     - Like the one used in lab